-- Bids replace existing bids and offers replace existing offers, regardless of price. - If either side of the new order has a volume of zero, all volume in that side of the order is pulled. - If either side of the new order has a null volume, any volume in that side of the order is not altered.
-In that case, Optiq prevents the non-altered quote already in the book being traded with the submitted quote.
+- Bids replace existing bids and offers replace existing offers, regardless of price. - If either side of a quote has a volume of zero, then the corresponding side of the quote is cancelled. - If either side of a quote has a volume of null, then that side of the quote is not altered.

-Practical Note: For clients that may already be using Quotes messages on the Warrants segment, the update of quantity using these messages has a different behaviour for the instruments in the Equity and Index Derivatives segments.
+Practical Note: For clients that may already be using 'Quotes' messages on the Warrants segment, the update of quantity using these messages has a different behaviour for the instruments in the Equity and Index Derivatives segments.

-For the Derivatives markets the quantity provided in the update of the quote is used by Optiq exactly as submitted: it is displayed on screen.
+For the Derivatives markets the quantity provided in the update of the quote is used by Optiq exactly as submitted (as it is displayed on screen).